temporalio/cli/temporalcli/commandsmd/commands.md

 #### Options

 * `--name` (string) -
   Name of cluster.
-  Required.
+  Required

 ### temporal operator cluster system: Provide system info TAKING A BREAK HERE WEFWEF

 `temporal operator cluster system` command provides information about the system the Cluster is running on.
-This information can be used to diagnose problems occurring in the Temporal Server.
+This information can be used to diagnose problems occurring in the Temporal Server

 ### temporal operator cluster upsert: Add a remote cluster

-`temporal operator cluster upsert` command allows the user to add or update a remote Cluster.
+`temporal operator cluster upsert` command allows the user to add or update a remote Cluster

 #### Options

 * `--frontend-address` (string) - `IP` address to bind the frontend service to.
-Required.
+Required
-* `--enable-connection` (bool) - Enable cross-cluster connection.
+* `--enable-connection` (bool) - Enable cross-cluster connection

 ### temporal operator namespace: Operations on Namespaces

-Namespace commands perform operations on Namespaces contained in the Temporal Cluster.
+Namespace commands perform operations on Namespaces contained in the Temporal Cluster

 Cluster commands follow this syntax: `temporal operator namespace [command] [command options]`

 ### temporal operator namespace create: Register a new Namespace

-The temporal operator namespace create command creates a new Namespace on the Server.
-Namespaces can be created on the active Cluster, or any named Cluster.
-`temporal operator namespace create --cluster YourCluster -n example-1`
+The temporal operator namespace create command creates a new Namespace on the Server Namespaces can be created on the active Cluster, or any named Cluster `temporal operator namespace create --cluster YourCluster -n example-1`

-Global Namespaces can also be created.
+Global Namespaces can also be created
 `temporal operator namespace create --global -n example-2`

-Other settings, such as retention and Visibility Archival State, can be configured as needed.
-For example, the Visibility Archive can be set on a separate URI.
-`temporal operator namespace create --retention 5 --visibility-archival-state enabled --visibility-uri some-uri -n example-3`
+Other settings, such as retention and Visibility Archival State, can be configured as needed For example, the Visibility Archive can be set on a separate URI `temporal operator namespace create --retention 5 --visibility-archival-state enabled --visibility-uri some-uri -n example-3`

 <!--